A panoramic view of Japan's skyline at sunset, with the Tokyo Tower brightly illuminated.

 In addition, check out Cat Street, one of the charming side streets with a more relaxed atmosphere, independent boutiques and international brands.

-Top tip: Treat yourself to one of Japan’s most beloved delicacies – the Japanese crêpe.
+Our top tip: Treat yourself to one of Japan’s most beloved delicacies – the Japanese crêpe.
 Try out Marion Crêpe, Japan’s longest-running crêpe shop.
 You can choose between sweet versions (like azuki beans and strawberries with whipped cream) and savoury ones (like tuna and curry sauce).

 14. Savour street food at Omoide Yokocho